clmccart/mlopstemplate/README.md

 *Note: any code in the src folder is expected to be covered by tests.

 ## Deployment
+When a build artifact is published, that will automatically queue a Release pipeline.
+There are two stages in this Release: QA and Prod.
+Beofre the QA stage begins, you will need to approve the stage.
+Once approved, the QA stage will use the Build artifact to deploy to ACI.
+It will also make a POST Request to the deployed endpoint using the data contained in .azureml/test.json.
+If the response back is abnormal, the Release pipeline will fail.
+If not, it will continue on to the Prod stage.
+Before approving the Prod stage, check the output from the QA POST Request task to make sure that the repsonse back is what you would like.
+Once approved, the Prod stage will deploy the model to AKS and do a similar testing to the QA stage.
-Ensure that the /azureml/conda_dependencies.yml file is update with any packages that score.py will need.
+The Release pipeline deploys using AzureML and requires the developer to write the score.py file and ensure that the .azureml/conda_dependencies.yml file is update with any packages that score.py will need.
-If you make a change to socre.py and want to update your deployment, you will have to manually queue a release and point it to the most recent build artifact that contains a model_metadata file.
+If you make a change to score.py and want to update your deployment, you will have to manually queue a release and point it to the most recent build artifact that contains a model_metadata file.
 A model_metadata build artifact will only be produced if there was a change made to a file in the src/model_build folder.
 Therefore, you will have to go back to the most recent build that contained a change to a file in that folder and select it as the build artifact when manually queuing a new release with the updated score.py

 # TODO:
 1) Integration tests for data_ingestion.py